clojure-goes-fast/clj-async-profiler/README.md

 (prof/profile (dotimes [i 10000] (reduce + (range i))))

-;; The resulting flamegraph will be stored in /tmp/clj-async-profiler/results/ ;; You can view the SVG directly from there or start a local webserver:
+;; The resulting flamegraph will be stored in /tmp/clj-async-profiler/results/ ;; You can view the HTML file directly from there or start a local webserver:

 (prof/serve-files 8080) ; Serve on port 8080
 ```